refinedev/refine/documentation/docs/core/providers/i18n-provider/index.md

 :::tip

-We recommend using [`create refine-app`][create-refine-app] to initialize your refine projects as it configures the project according to your needs, i18n support included if you choose it in the CLI
+We recommend using [`create refine-app`][create-refine-app] to initialize your Refine projects as it configures the project according to your needs, i18n support included if you choose it in the CLI

 If you choose to have